-The Strategic Director of Policy and Resources has statutory responsibility to ensure the proper administration of the LA's financial affairs, including those of schools.
-To fulfill this responsibility governing bodies will provide the Strategic Director of Policy and Resources with all necessary access to information, documents and records.
-In addition, the Strategic Director of Policy and Resources, or a representative, has the right to attend governors' meetings to give advice or information on financial matters, which may affect these statutory responsibilities.
+The Strategic Director for Policy and Resources has statutory responsibility to ensure the proper administration of the local authority's financial affairs, including those of schools.
+To fulfil this responsibility governing bodies will provide the Strategic Director for Policy and Resources with all necessary access to information, documents and records.
+In addition, the Strategic Director for Policy and Resources, or a representative, has the right to attend governor's meetings to give advice or information on financial matters, which may affect these statutory responsibilities.

-The Strategic Director of Children and Enterprise is responsible for the management of the Halton Scheme, for monitoring the effectiveness of the scheme, and for recommending to the LA withdrawal of delegation where appropriate.
+The Strategic Director for Children and Enterprise is responsible for the management of the Halton Scheme, for monitoring the effectiveness of the Scheme and for recommending to the local authority withdrawal of delegation where appropriate.

 Governing bodies have a statutory responsibility to ensure the proper administration of their school's financial affairs and management of their delegated budget within the terms of the Scheme.
 They are responsible for ensuring that these financial regulations are observed in schools and that a system of internal controls is established, which ensures all activities under their control are conducted in a proper, efficient and well-ordered manner.
 These internal controls should be formalised within a Manual of Internal Procedures, detailing the roles and responsibilities of the governing body and staff involved in the finances and administration of the school.
-Legal costs and other costs e.g. fines, which are incurred by the LA, because the governing body did not accept the advice of the LA, may be recharged to the school's budget share.
+Legal costs and other costs e.g. fines, which are incurred by the local authority, because the governing body did not accept the advice of the local authority, may be recharged to the school's budget share.
 The governors of maintained schools will not incur personal liability in the exercise of their power to spend the delegated budget share providing they act in good faith, since the governing body is a corporate body and such liability is excluded under the terms of s.50(7) of the SSAF Act.